teeso/spotfinder/README.md

 pip install numpy scipy scikit-learn
 ```

-- **Training**
+- Train the model

-- **Training data**

 First, we prepare the training data `parking_rasa.json`.
-I have put down some example to train the model (for testing purposes).
-This might crowd-source a lot of examples if we want to take the solution to the next stage.

-Then, We edit `config_spacy.json`, this later hold information on model path and training data.
+I have put down some examples to train the model (for testing purposes).
+We need to generate a lot of examples in the next version.
+Then, we edit `config_spacy.json`, this later hold information on model path and training data.

 ```js
 {